rawazrauf/iraq-flaring-watch/README.md

-This is a strong, technically grounded Readme.
-To blend in your recent high-impact improvements (the WorldPop integration and the hybrid caching engine), I have refined the header and added a new "Impact Analytics" section while maintaining your technical rigor.

-Here is the blended, updated version for your `README.md`:

----

 # 🗺️ Iraq Gas Flaring Watch — Powered by OpenStreetMap

 An interactive, serverless web application designed to map, track, and measure gas flaring operations across Iraq.
 Built entirely on client-side technology, this platform empowers citizens, environmental researchers, and public advocates to analyze localized air quality risks using live crowdsourced data from OpenStreetMap (OSM) and high-resolution satellite imagery.